 Creating video content for use on your social media channels is not only a great way to stand out, but is quickly becoming an essential part of any social media content strategy.

-With social networks such as Facebook prioritising video content in the feed, and investing heavily in new video tools and tech, including video into your social content strategy is quickly becoming a ‘must have’.
+With social networks such as Facebook prioritizing video content in the feed, and investing heavily in new video tools and tech, including video into your social content strategy is quickly becoming a ‘must-have’.
 Getting started doesn’t need to be hard, but it can be tricky to sort out where to start.

-To help get you started, here’s 5 Quick Tips to keep in mind!
+To help get you started, here are 5 Quick Tips to keep in mind!

 In addition, you need to make the first few seconds count!
 If you’re not showing something interesting in the first few seconds of your video, you’ve already lost most of your audience.
 So make the most of it: Use those first few seconds to your advantage and show something great that will ensure your audience sticks around!